Multiple Hypothesis Testing Framework for Spatial Signals: The spatial inference problem

-where $\spaSig\neq 0$ is the non-zero level of the phenomenon at location $\pxIdx$ and $\spaTmpNoi$ the temporally i.i.d. measurement noise.
-This noise process is spatially independent but not necessarily identically distributed in different nodes. $\spaSig$ varies with $\pxIdx\in[\numPx]$, but takes on similar values at close-by locations due to the spatial smoothness assumption.
+where $\spaSig\neq 0$ is the non-zero level of the phenomenon at location \old{$\pxIdx$}\newMinor{$\senIdx$} and $\spaTmpNoi$ the temporally i.i.d. measurement noise.
+This noise process is spatially independent but not necessarily identically distributed in different nodes. $\spaSig$ varies with $\old{\pxIdx}\newMinor{\senIdx}\in[\old{\numPx}\newMinor{\numSen}]$, but takes on similar values at close-by locations due to the spatial smoothness assumption.
 This is well-justified by the underlying mechanisms of many physical phenomena.
 Radio waves, for example, are subject to path-loss and shadow fading \cite{Molisch2012} that vary slowly.
-We cannot directly observe $\HPx,\,\pxIdx \in[\numPx]$.
-Eq.~\eqref{eq:spa-tmp-sig-mod} suggests to utilize the measurements $y_\pxIdx(\timeIdx),\,\forall\,\timeIdx\in[\numSam],$ to obtain the empirical models for the hypotheses $\HPxEst = \HNul$ or $\HPxEst = \HAlt$ and form the estimated regions $\nulRegEst$ and $\altRegEst$ associated with null hypothesis and alternative.
-The individual sensors condense their raw observations over observation period $\numSam$ into soft local decisions statistics $\tau_\pxIdx, \pxIdx\in[\numPx]$.
-These are more informative than local binary decisions, used, e.g., in \cite{Marano2019}.
-A procedure that controls the \gls{fdr} \cite{Benjamini1995}, the expected ratio between the number of false discoveries and all discoveries
+We cannot directly observe $\HPx,\,\pxIdx \in[\numPx]$. \newMinor{However, we can exploit the model differences in Eq.~\eqref{eq:spa-tmp-sig-mod} to determine local decision statistics for each grid point $\pxIdx\in[\numPx]$ based on the measurements at each sensor $\senIdx\in[\numSen]$.
+Those can then be used to decide on $\HPxEst = \HNul$ or $\HPxEst = \HAlt$}\old{ Eq.~\eqref{eq:spa-tmp-sig-mod} suggests to utilize the measurements $y_{\old{\pxIdx}\newMinor{\senIdx}}(\timeIdx),\,\forall\,\timeIdx\in[\numSam],$ to obtain the empirical models for the hypotheses $\HPxEst = \HNul$ or $\HPxEst = \HAlt$} and form the estimated regions $\nulRegEst$ and $\altRegEst$ associated with null hypothesis and alternative. \old{The individual sensors condense their raw observations over observation period $\numSam$ into soft local decisions statistics $\tau_\pxIdx, \pxIdx\in[\numPx]$.
+These are more informative than local binary decisions, used, e.g., in \cite{Marano2019}. } \newMinor{The decisions are made such that}\old{A procedure that controls} the \gls{fdr} \cite{Benjamini1995}, the expected ratio between the number of false discoveries and all discoveries

-at a nominal level $\thr$ guarantees that on average, a proportion $(1-\alpha)$ of the locations in $\altRegEst$ are actual members of the true alternative region $\altReg$.
+\newMinor{is controlled }at a nominal level $\thr$\newMinor{.
+This} guarantees that on average, a proportion $(1-\alpha)$ of the locations in $\altRegEst$ are actual members of the true alternative region $\altReg$.